lisandro-git/sandbox_evasion/README.md

 - [LCJ](https://github.com/lisandro-git/LCJ) - My Ransomware first developed as a school project

 # 🚀 Sandbox Evasion Module
-Code that is intended to be used inside malwares in order to escapes sandboxes.\
+Code that is intended to be used inside a malware in order to escape sandboxes.\
 You will find 2 pieces of code that you can launch to test the evasion techniques.\
 The code has to be implemented inside your malware, and has to be modified to match your requirements.